AhmedFawzy/FinalProject/README.md

 * Idea(s) must be approved by Instructional Staff
 - What problem are solving?
-<span style="color:blue">Creating a 'one stop shop' for investors to buy and manage properties</span>
+    - ``Creating a 'one stop shop' for investors to buy and manage properties``

 - What value does your site/app bring?